MacMelendez/CodePath-Prework-Summer2022/README.md

 <br>[Add line breaks](https://blog.hubspot.com/website/html-line-break#:~:text=In%20HTML%2C%20the,division%20of%20lines%20is%20significant.)
 <br>[Color names](https://htmlcolorcodes.com/color-names/)

 2. What was a challenge you encountered in creating this submission (be specific)?
 How did you overcome it? (recommended 200 - 400 words)

-[YOUR ANSWER HERE]
+At first I had problems with the functioning of the text on the screen.
+I did not know how to make some texts fit where I wanted them to fit.
+To solve my doubts, I opened an empty project and started playing around with the texts.
+Then, I realized that everything goes from left to right and it is necessary to specify when you want to change a line.
+Also, when doing the random values extra step, I was expecting it to return an integer.
+After a quick search, I discovered that it actually returns a float value so it was necessary to call the floor function to make it an integer.
+Afterwards, the random function included the 0 in between the possible results, and this was a problem as the buttons started counting from 1.
+To solve this I just simply added 1 to the result, so that 0 was never an option.
+It would not go beyond the limits as the maximum value is not included in the possible results, so the addition of 1 also helped to include the last button as a possible result.
+Despite those minor problems, I did not encounter serious difficulties that I could not solve.

-3. What questions about web development do you have after completing your submission? (recommended 100 - 300 words) [YOUR ANSWER HERE]
+3. What questions about web development do you have after completing your submission? (recommended 100 - 300 words)

+I usually have questions about logic, but this is not the case.
+For me it is unusual how webs are formatted.
+One of the questions that came out of this programming experience was if there is a function or shortcut to make a text go directly in the last bottom line.
+Also, I was curious about printing a variable that changes constantly such as the number of remaining lives on the screen, rather than printing it as an alert.
+Finally, I had questions about the colors.
+When creating the extra button, I had a hard time trying to choose a color that does not look similar to the others, so I was wondering if there is a way to increase the range of colors.
+I had a great time programming the game.
+It was really fun and I learned a lot.

 4. If you had a few more hours to work on this project, what would you spend them doing (for example: refactoring certain functions, adding additional features, etc).
 Be specific. (recommended 100 - 300 words)

-[YOUR ANSWER HERE]
+In addition to finishing the extra steps, I think it would be interesting to add different levels of difficulty, so as the user keeps going through the levels, the game is harder each time.
+The initial levels would include just one or two buttons and a really slow repetition, then as the game continues, the speed and the amount of buttons increases until all the buttons are used and the maximum speed is reached.
+This could be possible by adding a counter of turns (perhaps the existing progress counter would work) that, along with the progress, unlocks with an if statement the speed and buttons.